-If we kill one of Sulyvahn’s beasts in Irithyll’s water reservoir, we acquire the Ring of Favor given to those who have received Fina’s affection.
+If we kill one of Sulyvahn’s beasts in Irithyll’s garden reservoir, we acquire the Ring of Favor given to those who have received Fina’s affection.
 This implies that the beast is connected to one of the goddess’ lovers.
-There is no evidence of any medials in Irithyll besides the royalty, and we only ever learn about one of her sweethearts in the entire series: Lautrec the “Embraced”.
-Indeed, the knight of Carim aimed for Anor Londo in the original Dark Souls, (DS1) so he would be the most likely to resettle at the abandoned capital among the former residents of the Undead Burg — assuming that the Chosen Undead never slew him for murdering the Fire Keeper of that game’s Firelink Shrine, Anastacia.
+There is no evidence of any medials in Irithyll besides the royalty, and we only ever learn about one of her human sweethearts in the entire series: Lautrec the “Embraced”.
+Indeed, the knight of Carim aimed for Anor Londo in the original Dark Souls, (DS1) so he would be the most likely to resettle at the abandoned capital among the Undead Burg’s former residents — assuming that the Chosen Undead never slew him for murdering the Fire Keeper of that game’s Firelink Shrine.
 He might have even gone so far as to serve the city as one of Gwyndolin’s lackeys.
-After all, Lautrec would have probably reasoned that it was the best to help the gods until Fina inevitably returned home, given that his implied objective in DS1 was finding his beloved in her homeland originally.
+After all, Lautrec would have probably reasoned that it was best to help the gods until Fina inevitably returned home, given that his implied objective in DS1 was finding his beloved in her homeland originally.

 Ring of favor of the goddess Fina, whose “fateful beauty” is trumpeted.